Gotō Shinpei

 Count Gotō Shinpei (後藤 新平) was a Japanese politician, physician and cabinet minister of the Taishō and early Shōwa period Empire of Japan.
 He served as the head of civilian affairs of Japanese Taiwan, the first director of the South Manchuria Railway, the seventh mayor of Tokyo City, the first Chief Scout of Japan, the first Director-General of NHK, the third principal of Takushoku University, and in a number of cabinet posts.
 Gotō was one of the most important politicians and administrators in Japanese national government during a time of modernization and reform in the late nineteenth and early twentieth centuries.
-He was also a significant advocate for Japanese colonialism, and both defended and encouraged Japan's violent incursions into China and Korea.
+He was also an advocate for Japanese colonialism.